Mastercard/flow/assert/assert-junit5/README.md

 prevents unused members from entering and retains uncertain use; safe late drainage never resumes admission.
 This is not the complete cancellation policy.

-Shared context transitions, residue, capture/report integration and fixture create/reset/teardown ownership remain separate guarded work.
+Explicit domains cover shared context transitions, residue and owner lifecycle actions.
+Capture/report integration remains guarded.
 In particular, parallel description-stream close can precede active native cleanup: it is not a safe fixture-teardown hook.
-No physical worker affinity is promised.
+Physical affinity is supported only on a verified actual serial owner, never by parallel worker assignment.

 ### Shared reservation scope and lifetime